Bitergia/prosoul/CONTRIBUTING.md

-# Contributing to Meditor
+# Contributing to Prosoul

-We'd love for you to contribute to our source code and to make Meditor better!
+We'd love for you to contribute to our source code and to make Prosoul better!
 Here are the guidelines we'd like you to follow:

 * [Code of Conduct](#coc)